vynci/vynci-dev-v4/posts/robot-sensors-4g-lte-modem/index.md

 ## Overview

-We're now moving on to the third phase of the project, an onboard 4G/LTE modem has been added to the rover to give remote mobility outdoors, and new set of sensors for telemetry transmitted over AWS IoT Core (MQTT).
+We're now moving on to the third phase of the project, which involves the integration of an onboard 4G/LTE modem to enable remote outdoor mobility.
+Additionally, a new set of sensors has been introduced for telemetry transmission via AWS IoT Core using MQTT."

 ![Overview](./overview.jpg)

-The testing extends to outdoor conditions as well, which gave assessments on the data we got from the temperature, humidity, GPS (coordinates, speed and altitude), IR range, and battery voltage during rover's the full load operation.
+Our testing also extends to outdoor conditions, providing valuable assessments of the data gathered from temperature, humidity, GPS (including coordinates, speed, and altitude), IR range, and battery voltage during the rover's full-load operations.

 ![Overview Outdoor Test](./overview.mp4)

 ### Recap

-In [Part 2](/posts/robot-camera-video-stream-using-aws-kvs), we have covered on how to build the peer-to-peer video stream from the rover’s onboard camera into our frontend mobile application using WebRTC and AWS Kinesis Video Stream (KVS) as the Signaling Server.
+In [Part 2](/posts/robot-camera-video-stream-using-aws-kvs), we discussed the process of integrating the peer-to-peer video stream from the rover's onboard camera into our mobile frontend application.
+This was achieved through the utilization of WebRTC and AWS Kinesis Video Stream (KVS) as the Signaling Server.

 ### Source Code